YottaDB/YDBDoc/ProgGuide/functions.rst

    %YDB-E-SETECODE, Non-empty value assigned to $ECODE (user-defined error trap) YDB>

-This example shows how SETing $ECODE=.. makes $STACK() reports current information.
+This example shows how SETing $ECODE=.. makes $STACK() report current information.
 Notice how ^do dstacktst(0) and ^dostacktst(1) without clearing $ECODE in between displays information frozen at the time of the first error (else condition).

 --------------------
 $TEXT()